Carpet Care Tips

 Absorb as much as possible with white towels.
 Blot the stained area with white towels dampened with cool water until there is no more transfer of the stain onto the towels.

-If any of the stain remains, use the detergent previously described.
+If any of the stains remains, use the detergent previously described.
 Spray lightly onto the spot and blot repeatedly with white towels.
 Work from the outer edge in toward the center of the spot to avoid spreading.

 Rinse thoroughly by spraying with clean water, and then blot or extract.
 Again, do not use too much detergent because the residue will contribute to rapid re-soiling.